 “Little things like this can have a huge impact not only on someone’s independence and confidence, but also their mental health and wellbeing too.
 Our patients who get themselves dressed and up and about tell us that they feel much better and many are able to go home sooner too, which is fantastic.”

 You can register for free online resources provided by Leeds City Council and Carers UK.
 This includes:

-- About Me: building resilience for carers: an e-learning resource that helps carers identify and build networks of support and promotes their self-care.
+- About Me: an e-learning resource that helps carers identify and build networks of support and promotes their self-care.

 - Jointly: a care co-ordination app for people sharing care.

-- Looking after someone: Carers Rights Guide: which helps carers understand their rights as a carer and where to go for financial or practical help.
+- Looking after someone: this guide outlines your rights as a carer and where to go for financial or practical help.

-- Being Heard: a self-advocacy guide for carers: which helps carers develop the skills to self-advocate.
+- Being Heard: a self-advocacy guide for carers.

 - Information and support resources for carers.